CodeChron/fullstack-js-preview-docs/add_app_header.md

 # Step 2: Add App Header
-Normally, I would not focus on styling until later, but creating the app header component will allow us to create a relatively simple component before getting into more advanced components.
+Normally, I would not focus on this component until later, but creating the app header component will allow us to create a relatively simple component before getting into more advanced components.
 _We'll add styling as we go._

 ## Create a AppHeaderLayout Component